slipset/slipset.github.io/_posts/2018-07-02-On-others-code.md

     return pathInfo != null && validPaths.stream().anyMatch(pathInfo::startsWith);
 }
 ```
 Now this method has two `String` arguments, not to happy about that either.

-Guess the `method` should have been
+Guess the `method` should have been an `Enum`.

-an `Enum`.
-Also not overly enthused about The whole `Configuration` bit.
+Also not overly enthused about the whole `Configuration` bit.
 I guess I would have rewritten to
 `Configuration.validPaths(method);`, which would leave us with:

 ```java